Welcome back to the Rush Limb Law Program, 1-800-282-2882.

 What's up?

-Well, I'm a school teacher, and um I was interested in your comment about the No Child Left Behind Act.
+Well, I'm a school teacher, and I was interested in your comment about the No Child Left Behind Act.

-And you know, teachers can't do it alone.
+And, you know, teachers can't do it alone.

-There isn't any question about that, and there isn't any question that parent parental responsibility has been falling down in this country horribly.
+And there isn't any question that parental responsibility has been falling down in this country horribly.

 It's just like the cops.